ArchiveTeam/warrior-preseed/README.md

 Step 2: Start the VM.
 It will start the Debian installer.
 To start the automated installation, press <code>Esc</code> and type:

-    auto url=https://raw.github.com/ArchiveTeam/warrior-preseed/master/warrior-preseed.cfg hostname=warriorvm domain=archiveteam
+    auto url=https://raw.githubusercontent.com/ArchiveTeam/warrior-preseed/master/warrior-preseed.cfg hostname=warriorvm

 (Replace that GitHub URL with a local HTTP URL.
-The Debian installer does not like HTTPS.)
+The Debian installer does not like HTTPS.
+If you have Python installed, use `python3 -m http.server` for an instant HTTP server and specify a LAN address such as `http://192.168.1.XXX:8000/warrior-preeseed.cfg`)

 Step 3: Wait for the installer to finish and shut down the VM.